chengtaow/OpenCV-ORB-matching/README.md

 To run this code:
 $ python orbmatch.py Book.png

-When there are more than 10 mathces, the match line will change the color from black to random.
+When there are more than 10 mathces, the match lines will change the color from black to random.